 8.5 ESD Ground Routing

-To avoid damage due to ESD strikes, the outermost track on the sensor should be an ESD ground (see Figure 8-2).
-Like the driven shield, this should completely surround the sensor but with an overlap at the top rather than forming a complete loop.
+To avoid damage due to ESD strikes, the outermost track on the sensor should be an ESD ground.
+This should completely surround the sensor but with an overlap at the top rather than forming a complete loop.